-- Manipulative Bastard: Has resorted to using somewhat....questionable methods in the past that sometimes resulted in the people he manipulated dying.
-Despite having somewhat of an "ends justify the means" philosophy, he's not terriby happy about some of the things he's done, and when Rhonin essentially calls him a bad guy in day of the dragon he admits that Rhonin isn't entirely wrong.
+- Manipulative Bastard: Has resorted to using somewhat... questionable methods in the past that sometimes resulted in the people he manipulated dying.
+Despite having somewhat of an "ends justify the means" philosophy, he's not terribly happy about some of the things he's done, and when Rhonin essentially calls him a bad guy in Day of the Dragon he admits that Rhonin isn't entirely wrong.

-- Only One Me Allowed Right Now: In War of the Ancients, being in the same time as his past self caused both of them to get weaker the farther apart they were.
+- Only One Me Allowed Right Now: In War of the Ancients, being in the same time period as his past self caused both of them to get weaker the farther apart they were from each other.

 - What the Hell, Hero?: Receives one from Kalec for constantly butting in, and for giving Anveena the illusion of life despite knowing exactly how things would end (considering that Kalec got his heart broken in the process this isn't that hard to believe).

 An ancient red dragon, who takes the form of a Night Elf, of Alexstraza's sons.
 Was imprisoned during the War of the Shifting Sands alongside Arygos and Merithra, but gets freed by the Adventurers.
 He later starts the quest line for the Vermillion Redoubt, and helps Alexstraza fight Deathwing.
 He is killed by Sintharia later in the Bastion of Twilight while helping the adventurers defeat her.